Nelisiwe/Project--1-/Project/website2 (1)/README.md

 # Installation.

-This site was uploaded to the web server using cPanel and files are managed using ‘file manager’ within cPanel.
+This site was uploaded to the web server using cPanel and files are managed using ‘file manager’ within cPanel. cPanel provides users with an easy to use front-end interface.
+It allows you to easily manage your email accounts, your FTP accounts, the files that are on your website, your add-on domains, your sub-domains, your MySQL databases, and it will even provide you with your website statistics.

 # Example.